agisga/agisga.github.io/_posts/2017-3-18-contours_of_statistical_penalty_functions_as_GIFs.md

 $$B\subscript{g} := \{ \mathbf{x}\in\mathbb{R}^2 : g(\mathbf{x}) \leq 1 \}.$$

 Below you see GIF images of such sets $B\subscript{g}$ for various penalty functions $g$ in 2D, capturing the effect of varying certain parameters in $g$.
-The covered penalty functions include the family of $p$-norms, the elastic net penalty, the fused penalty, and the sorted $\ell_1$ norm.
+The covered penalty functions include the family of $p$-norms, the elastic net penalty, the fused penalty, the sorted $\ell_1$ norm, and several others.

 :white_check_mark: R code to reproduce the GIFs is provided.